HSF/hsf.github.io/newsletter/_posts/2016-05-17-workshop-lal.md

 The HSF demonstrated some initial collaborative activities but to address the challenges ahead (e.g. HL-LHC) it needs more and dedicated resources.
-To convince funding agencies, and get a chance to obtain these resources, some US collegues launched the idea of a Community White Paper that will contain a description of the challenges ahead of us, with a roadmap to address them.
+To convince funding agencies, and get a chance to obtain these resources, some US colleagues launched the idea of a Community White Paper that will contain a description of the challenges ahead of us, with a roadmap to address them.
 The idea is to build for computing something similar to the P5 process for HEP experiments in the US.
 In fact, the LHCC committee (that reviews the